South Carolina Code of Laws

 New Horizons Development Authority

 SECTION 13-11-10.
-New Horizons Development Authority created; governing body; duration; transfer of powers, responsibilities and the like.
+New Horizons Development Authority created; governing body; duration; transfer of powers and responsibilities.

 There is hereby created the New Horizons Development Authority, a body politic and corporate under the laws of this State, consisting of and governed by a board of appointed and ex officio members selected as provided in Section 13-11-20 and hereinafter referred to as the Authority.
 New Horizons Development Authority shall be constituted for a term of five years.
 At the end of five years the General Assembly may transfer the powers, responsibilities, liabilities and assets of the Authority to another State agency or agencies; but no obligation or contract of the Authority shall be impaired by such transfer.
 The full faith and credit of the State shall not be pledged to assure the performance of obligations so transferred.